sql-bi/docs/_mydocs/www/terms-and-conditions/sqlbi-plus-subscription.md

 order:          /040
 ---

-## A. General
+## A. Overview
+1. These Terms and Conditions (“Terms”) govern the SQLBI+ subscription service provided by SQLBI Corp. (“SQLBI”).
-1. By purchasing and accessing a subscription to SQLBI+ produced by SQLBI Corp. (“SQLBI”), you agree to the following terms and conditions.
+2. By purchasing and accessing a subscription to SQLBI+, you agree to abide by these Terms.

 ## B. Definitions
 1. SQLBI+ is a subscription service that gives subscribers access to several pieces of content (mostly but not limited to videos, white papers, sessions).